If you’re wondering what to serve with your Mississippi roast, you’ve come to the right place.

-This three bead salad is crunchy, colorful and easy to make.
+This three-bean salad is crunchy, colorful, and easy to make.

 It comes together in under 10 minutes (including making the dressing).

-And you don’t have to stop at three beans, you can add as many different type of beans as you want.
+And you don’t have to stop at three beans, you can add as many different types of beans as you want.